Fire (classical element): Freemasonry

 Fire during the winter solstice ceremony (Most Worshipful Grand National Mexican Lodge "Independencia No. 2") at the Tlatelolco Conventions Center (Manuel González 171, col. San Simón Tolnáhuac, del.
 Cuauhtémoc).

 In freemasonry, fire is present, for example, during the ceremony of winter solstice, a symbol also of renaissance and energy.
-Freemasonry takes the ancient symbolic meaning of fire and recognizes its double nature: creation, light, on the one hand, and destruction and purification, on the other.
+Freemasonry takes the ancient symbolic meaning of fire and recognizes its dual nature: creation and light on the one hand, and destruction and purification on the other.